Klodian Duro: Turkey and Partizani

 He also had spells abroad, featuring in the Süper Lig for Samsunspor, Malatyaspor and Çaykur Rizespor.

-With Samsunspor, Duro was quickly established as a starting attacking midfielder.
-He made his Süper Lig debut on the notably symmetrical date of 2 February 2002 (2/2/2002) in a goalless draw against Beşiktaş, where he was booked in the 81st minute and substituted five minutes later.
-His debut was followed by another booking in the next match against Trabzonspor, where he received a yellow card as early as the 20th minute.
-The repeated disciplinary issues pushed him to the bench in subsequent games, and he came on as a second-half substitute, where he received yet another caution — his third booking in his first five appearances for the club.
-His disciplinary issues culminated in matchday 29, when he was sent off in the 68th minute against Yimpas Yozgatspor, earning a direct red card and subsequently serving a two-match suspension.
+Duro joined Samsunspor on 30 January 2002.
+He made his Süper Lig debut on 2 February 2002 in a goalless draw against Beşiktaş, where he was booked in the 81st minute and substituted shortly after.
+He received another booking in the following match against Trabzonspor.
+In the subsequent rounds he appeared both as a starter and as a substitute, recording his third caution within his first five league appearances.
+On matchday 29, he received a direct red card in the 68th minute against Yimpaş Yozgatspor, which resulted in a two-match suspension as per competition regulations.

-He finished the season with 9 league appearances in the 2001–02 Süper Lig, as Samsunspor ended the campaign in 15th place, avoiding relegation by just a single point.
+He finished the season with nine league appearances in the 2001–02 Süper Lig, as Samsunspor ended the campaign in 15th place, avoiding relegation by a single point.

-Duro transferred to Malatyaspor in late August 2002 and made his debut on 14 September in a league match against Fenerbahçe.
-He scored his first goal for the club in the 41st minute with a long-range effort, helping secure an eventual 2–0 victory.
-During the remainder of the season, Duro became an important creative outlet for Malatyaspor, contributing both goals and assists despite continuing disciplinary issues similar to those experienced in the previous campaign.
-He received three early yellow cards within the first six league rounds, followed by another caution several weeks later and eventually a straight red card later in the season.
-His playmaking impact was nonetheless significant.
-On 14 October 2002, he provided two assists in a high-scoring 5–4 win over Gençlerbirliği, while on 16 March 2003 he recorded both a goal and an assist in a 2–0 victory against Altay.
+On 29 August 2002, Duro transferred to Malatyaspor, making his debut on 14 September in a league match against Fenerbahçe, where he scored his first goal for the club in the 41st minute in a 2–0 win.
+In the early rounds of the season he collected several cautions, including three yellow cards within the first six league fixtures and a further booking later on.
+He also received a straight red card later in the campaign.
+On 14 October 2002 he provided two assists in a 5–4 win against Gençlerbirliği, and on 16 March 2003 he scored once and assisted another goal in a 2–0 victory over Altay.

 In total, Duro made 20 appearances in all competitions for Malatyaspor, including their run to the Turkish Cup semi-finals.
-In the league he registered 4 goals and 6 assists, helping the club finish in 5th place and qualify for the UEFA Cup first round for the following season.
+In the league he registered four goals and six assists, as the club finished in 5th place and qualified for the UEFA Cup first round.

-Later in 2003 he joined Partizani Tirana, continuing his domestic success.
+After leaving Malatyaspor on 29 August 2003, Duro signed with Partizani Tirana.
 During the first half of the 2003–04 Kategoria Superiore season, he made 11 league appearances and scored 3 goals.

-In the second half of the season, he returned to Turkey by joining Çaykur Rizespor, where he made 11 league appearances and scored 1 goal in the 2003–04 Süper Lig, contributing to the club’s 14th-place finish as they avoided relegation by just two points.
+On 6 January 2004, Partizani loaned him to Çaykur Rizespor for the second half of the season.
+He made 11 league appearances and scored 1 goal in the 2003–04 Süper Lig, contributing to the club’s 14th-place finish as they avoided relegation by just two points.